Precision Clinical Decision Support for Basal-Bolus Subcutaneous Insulin

-By making the shift away from sliding scale paper protocols to the recommended basal-bolus subcutaneous insulin therapy, providers have demonstrated:
+By making the shift away from sliding scale protocols to the recommended basal-bolus subcutaneous insulin therapy, providers have demonstrated:

-- Significantly fewer hyperglycemic and hypoglycemic episodes
+- significantly fewer hyperglycemic and hypoglycemic episodes

-- Increased time in target glucose levels
+- increased time in target glucose levels

-- Reduced length of stay4
+- reduced length of stay8

 Supporting Industry Guidelines and Standards

-EndoTool SubQ offers a streamlined solution to aid providers with physiologic insulin therapy, using basal, bolus, and correction insulin for improved patient outcomes.
+EndoTool SubQ offers a streamlined solution to aid providers with physiologic insulin therapy, using basal, bolus and correction insulin for improved patient outcomes.